Everlane Flagships — New York + San Francisco

 Size: 3,000 s.f. + 4,000 s.f.

-Team: Chris Leong, Dominic Leong, Chris Lee, Marki Becker, Yu Hsiang Lin, Jessie Baxa, Gabriel Burkett, Kelly Yuen
+Team: Chris Leong, Dominic Leong, Christopher Lee, Marki Becker, Yu-Hsiang Lin, Jessie Baxa, Gabriel Burkett, Kelly Yuen

 Leong Leong’s design for Everlane’s first brick and mortar flagship stores, in New York’s Nolita neighborhood and San Francisco’s Mission District, rethinks the future of retail space.
 Collaborating closely with Everlane on the overall brand strategy and store experience presented a unique opportunity to challenge the assumptions of retail design today and focused on creating a simple but considered environment that utilizes “soft” technology to leverage the seamlessness of online shopping in the physical space of a store.